-1 In the Interface toolbar, click the Sound Library button to show the Sound Library.
+In the interface toolbar, click the Sound Library button to show the Sound Library.

-- 2 Click the Database button to the right of the search field to show the Database pop-up menu. - 3 In the Database pop-up menu, choose sound_fx.
-Once you have selected a database in the menu, you can add sounds.
-In this case, you'll add the SFX Sampler for Fairlight folder.

-In the upper-right corner of the Sound Library, click the Options menu (three dots), and choose Add Library, or click the Add Library button in the middle of the Sound Library panel.
+- 2 Click the Database button to the right of the search field to show the Database pop-up menu. - 3 In the Database pop-up menu, choose soundfx. - Once you have selected a database in the menu, you can add sounds.
+In this case, you'll add the SFX Sampler for Fairlight folder located in R17 Fairlight Part 2. - 4 In the upper-right corner of the Sound Library, click the Options menu (three dots) and choose Add Library or click the Add Library button in the middle of the Sound Library panel.

-In the browser, select the SFX Sampler for Fairlight folder, and click Open.
+5 In the browser, select the SFX Sampler for Fairlight folder and click Open.

 You will see a brief progress dialog while the clips are scanned and indexed.
 When finished, a dialog indicates that the scan was successful.